Forecasting steam mass flow in power plants using the parallel hybrid network: Machine learning models

 A classical baseline architecture was utilised to enable future comparisons with hybrid solutions.
 This architecture is a fully connected neural network with one hidden layer, consisting of $5$ input neurons, $256$ hidden neurons, and $2$ output neurons, as illustrated in Fig.~\ref{fig: Problem solution & architectures}(b).
 It is important to note that the design of the baseline model was inspired by an existing model currently in production, which addresses a similar problem of multivariate regression.
 However, the difference lies in the number of targets, as the production model predicts more parameters for various sensors, while our model only predicts steam mass flow for two sensors.
 The architecture of the production model is also a conventional feed-forward neural network with one hidden layer.

-Although the forecasting problem can be effectively solved using recurrent neural networks, such as LSTM models \cite{RNN_paper,LSTM_paper} or more advanced Transformer-based architectures \cite{vaswani2017attention}, conventional feed-forward neural networks with a more straightforward structure are generally easier to train and faster to process.
+Although the forecasting problem can be effectively solved using recurrent neural networks, such as LSTM models \cite{Schmidt2019Recurrent,Sherstinsky2020Fundamentals} or more advanced Transformer-based architectures \cite{Vaswani2017Attention}, conventional feed-forward neural networks with a more straightforward structure are generally easier to train and faster to process.
 Conventional neural networks have the advantage that the forward pass, which is necessary for the production environment, can be efficiently implemented on a controller compatible with the distributed control system in a power plant.
 In addition, conventional feed-forward neural networks provide better explainability compared to more advanced network topologies.
 For this reason, we used a conventional feed-forward neural network for our baseline architecture in this research.
+Recent work has shown that recurrent Long Short-Term Memory (LSTM) networks and, more recently, Transformer encoders achieve state-of-the-art accuracy on many industrial forecasting tasks, including energy-system optimisation \cite{Lei2024Physics}.
+Nevertheless, these alternatives come with different computational trade-offs in an online setting.
+Transformers require pair-wise self-attention over the input sequence, giving an $\mathcal{O}(T^{2})$ complexity in the sequence length $T$, whereas both MLPs and LSTMs scale linearly.
+For a power-plant controller that must issue a prediction every few seconds, the quadratic cost is prohibitive.
+LSTMs are more attractive, and we fully agree with the reviewer that an LSTM baseline would be informative.
+Importantly, the choice “LSTM vs.\ MLP’’ is orthogonal to “hybrid vs.\ classical’’: an LSTM branch could be embedded in our parallel hybrid network in exactly the same way as the current MLP, and a quantum-LSTM hybrid is an interesting avenue for follow-up work.
+We leave that exploration to future work and focus here on isolating the quantum–classical split, which is the main contribution of this paper.